 If you are a 20-something or if you know such a person, this story is important.

 2. It illustrates the critical role values and goals have on financial freedom.
 Our writer has the money but not the clarity.
 As a result, the freedom evades him.

 I’m reminded of that movie The Graduate.
 I was 12 when I saw it for the first time and fell in love with it – probably because I had a major crush on Anne Bancroft, but let’s not go there.

 Remember the opening scene when Benjamin comes home from college?
 A friend of the family tries to convince Ben to pursue a career in plastics – despite the fact that Benjamin demonstrates no interest whatsoever.
-Benjamin basically drops out of life because he can’t figure out what he really wants – but that doesn’t stop everyone else from telling him what he should want to do.
+Benjamin basically drops out of life because he can’t figure out what he really wants – but that doesn’t stop everyone else from telling him what he should do.

 Am I reading more than I should into this e-mail?
 What advice would you give him?